vaibhavhirani/eks-terraform-module/README.md

     "timestamp": "2023-07-25 21:54:07.566179008 +0530 IST m=+11.019026926"
     }
     ```
-)

 ## Kubernetes Deployment (Intended for Docker Desktop Enabled Kubernetes Cluster)
 ### Brief
 - Kubernetes deployment file is at app/microservice.
 - File contains
     - A Deployment of `vabsdocker/simple_time_service:1.0.0` into kubernetes cluster
-    - and A Node Port service, which exposes the deployment on port no 30000 on your host machine.
+    - and A Node Port service, which exposes the deployment on port no `30000` on your host machine.
 ### How to apply kubernetes yaml
 1. Make sure your kubernetes cluster is up and running.
 Enable your kubernetes cluster from docker desktop - Open Docker Desktop > Settings > Kubernetes > Check the `Enable Kubernetes` Button > Apply & Restart
 2. Go to app/ folder (`cd app/`), apply the yaml file to your cluster using this command `kubectl apply -f microservice.yaml`
+3. App Server should be running at localhost:30000/.

 ## Github Actions
- - Integrated Github Actions for building and publishing of the docker image - vabdocker/simple_time_service:1.0.0.
+ - Integrated Github Actions for building and publishing of the docker image - vabsdocker/simple_time_service:1.0.0.
+ - Uses `docker buildx` to generate image for **linux/amd64**, **linux/arm64**
  - Code is at `.github/workflows/docker-image.yml`
- - Pipeline is running at https://github.com/vaibhavhirani/particle41-challenge/actions (Not sure if you'll have the access
+ - Pipeline is running at https://github.com/vaibhavhirani/particle41-challenge/actions (Not sure if you'll have the access)

 # Task 2